Ne1010/NaanMudhalvanFSD/README.md

 10. Engage with a Global Audience:
     - Reach a global audience, allowing individuals from around the world to discover and appreciate your work, potentially leading to international opportunities and collaborations.

-Having a portfolio website is a powerful tool that goes beyond a traditional resume, allowing you to tell your professional story and connect with opportunities on a broader scale.